top of page

 Step-by-Step Guide to Handling Slab Leak

-The steps to follow when your home has a slab leak are:
+Here are the steps to follow when you suspect a slab leak:

 1. Stop the water supply.
 This will prevent further damage.